thomas-bfs/thomas-bfs.github.io/Miscellaneous.md

 ##  Jobs

-If you are looking for an internship or a PhD check out the [offers](http://www.cosmostat.org/jobs) at CosmoStat.
+If you are looking for an internship or a PhD check out the [offers](https://orange.jobs/site/en-home/) at Orange Labs.

 ## Outreach